 In 1977, Walter R. Hundley became the first African American in the country to head a large municipal parks and recreation department.
 A graduate of Yale University, Superintendent Hundley came to Seattle to become a minister.
 Fortunately for Seattle Parks, he decided on a career in public service.
 He served as Park Superintendent until 1988.
 After retirement, he served on the Board of Park Commissioners.

-Numerous Seattle parks and facilities are named for the following prominent African American men and women:
+Listed below are the numerous Seattle parks and are named for prominent African American men and women.

 Alvin Larkins Park provides a place of respite for the neighbors and merchants in the nearby Madrona business area.
 Al Larkins was a brilliant musician and teacher who devoted time and energy to the Madrona community, where he lived from 1949 until his death in 1977.
 A U.S. Navy man, Larkins was stationed at Sand Point Naval Air Station in 1943 when he became a member of the band the Jive Bombers.
 He spent the rest of his career as a renowned music teacher and member of the Rainy City Jazz Band.

 Dr. Blanche Lavizzo Park is a narrow park that connects S Jackson St. and E Yesler Way.
 Its many oak, poplar, and other shade trees give the park a sense of seclusion even though there are houses and apartments on its east and west sides.
 The park also features a large grassy area with picnic tables and grills, a picnic shelter with fireplace, a long shelter house, a bricked open area with benches, and a small amphitheater used for free summertime concerts and plays.
 Dr. Lavizzo was the first African-American woman pediatrician in the state of Washington.
 She was the founding medical director of the Central Area’s Odessa Brown Children’s Clinic, whose motto is “Quality Care with Dignity.”